On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Abstract

 \section{Abstract}

-We solve the Cauchy problem for the Korteweg--de Vries equation with steplike finite-gap initial conditions under the assumption that the perturbations have a given number of derivatives and moments finite.
+We solve the Cauchy problem for the Korteweg--de Vries equation with steplike quasi-periodic, finite-gap initial conditions under the assumption that the perturbations have a given number of derivatives with finite moments.